 A man has decided to sue his estranged wife for “every penny” he had spent on her 8-year-old son after discovering that the boy was not his.

-The man has taken it to the High Court after he became aware that the boy was fathered by someone she had an affair with.
+He has taken it to the High Court after becoming aware that the boy was fathered by someone she had an affair with.
 The name of the child’s biological father has not been published.

 Justice Cohen said that the boy must not be told about the situation “until the time was right”, and he added that a social worker would give advice and decide when the boy should be given the information.